 Cars That Came With The VQ35DE

-The VQ35DE is an extremely versatile engine with its good horsepower and low fuel consumption.
+The VQ35DE is a versatile engine with its good horsepower and low fuel consumption.
 Because of this, Nissan used it in multiple vehicles.

-The VQ35DE is currently available in these North American models:
+The VQ35DE is available in these North American models:

 - Infiniti QX60 (since 2014)